schwarzenbergf/irtrans/README.md

 ## Configuration is done in the UI

-After installing IRTrans with HACS (and the required reboot of HA), adding to HA and configuring is done via `Settings` --> `Devices & Services`.
+After installing IRTrans with HACS (and the required reboot of HA), adding IRTrans to HA and configuring is done via `Settings` --> `Devices & Services`.
 Just use `Add Integration` button and search for IRTrans.
 Two parameters are required: `host` & `port` of the IRTRans device.
 The default port is **21000** and is prefilled.

 ![Config](/custom_components/irtrans/images/config_ui.png)

-If the parameters are correct and the device is connected
 <!---->

 ## Contributions are welcome!